divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### getReservedClaim

-Function to return the claim reserved for the actual data provider, or the treasury if neither the assigned data provider nor the fallback data provider report a value.
-This includes tips as well as settlement fees accrued during [`removeLiquidity`](#removeliquidity).
+Function to return the claim reserved for the data provider for a given pool.
+Includes tips as well as settlement fees accrued during [`removeLiquidity`](#removeliquidity).

 Returns zero after a pool has been confirmed and the reserved amount has been credited to the `claimableFeeAmount`, which can be retrieved using the [`getClaim`](#getclaim) function.